tiffanybridge/claude-bar/README.md

 ## The Problem

 I use Claude Code heavily across work and personal projects, but the tools Anthropic provides don't give individual contributors visibility into their own spend.
-My work usage is billed against a $200/month Enterprise budget, and the only way to check it was logging into a console I don't have full access to — after the fact.
+My work usage is billed against a $200/month Enterprise budget, and the only way to check it is by checking a browser tab or the desktop app — after the fact.
 I had no way to see, in the moment, which projects were driving the most cost or whether I was on track to stay within budget.

 ## The Solution